dddmobilerobot/dddmr_mcl_3dl/README.md

 ros2 launch mcl_3dl mcl_3dlXfeatureXbag.launch
 ```
 ##### 2. Play bag file in the container
-You will need to open another terminal and run following command to get into the container:
+We need another terminal to play the bag file.
+Open another terminal and run following command to get into the container:
 ```
 docker exec -it dddmr_ros2_dev bash
 ```